mengiefen/blog-app/README.md

 To get a local copy up and running follow these simple example steps.

   - Open terminal
   - Change to the desired directory then run the following:

     - Run `git clone git@github.com:mengiefen/blog-app.git`

     - cd repo-name/
 ## Running the Application
 >**Steps to excute the app locally*

-    - Run "rails s" in the console
+  - Run `rails s` in the console at working directory

 ## Authors